enclaive/enclaive-docker-rust-sgx/README.md

 </div>

 ## About The Project
 With the increasing movement to the cloud and zero-trust infrastructure, the field of confidential computing is becoming increasingly important for developers.
 With Gramine, an existing code base can be migrated quickly and easily without the need for a complete re-write.

 This project was developed in the context of the system security lecture by [@sebastiangajek](https://github.com/sebastiangajek) at the Flensburg University of Applied Sciences.

 ## Getting started
 ### Pre-requirements
-The system has to support Intel SGX.
-Check this with
+An enclave-ready computing platform with flexible launch control.
+Check for Intel SGX with
 ```sh
 grep sgx /proc/cpuinfo
 ```
-or have a look at [Intel's Guide](https://www.intel.com/content/www/us/en/support/articles/000028173/processors.html) to find out.
+and look for the flags `sgx` and `sgx_lc` or have a look at [Intel's Guide](https://www.intel.com/content/www/us/en/support/articles/000028173/processors.html) to find it out.

+In addition, Intel SGX drivers are necessary.
+They are integrated in Linux kernel version 5.11.
+If there is a kernel version 5.9 or higher in use, install [Intel SGX DCAP](https://github.com/intel/SGXDataCenterAttestationPrimitives).

-Docker and Docker Compose are also necessary for this poc, for installation consider the [Docker documentation](https://docs.docker.com/get-docker/) for your OS.
+Docker and Docker Compose are also necessary for this PoC, for installation consider the [Docker documentation](https://docs.docker.com/get-docker/) for your OS.

 ### Running the PoC
 After fulfilling the pre-requirements, clone the repository and run the following inside the project
 ```sh